kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-41-expose-multiple-workloads.md

 #### **Kyma Dashboard**

 1. Go to **Discovery and Network > API Rules v2alpha1** and choose **Create**.
-2. Provide all the required configuration details.
+2. Provide the name of the APIRule CR.
+3. Add a Gateway.
-3. Add a rule with the configuration details of the first service.
+4. Add a rule with the configuration details of the first service.
-4. Add another rule with the configuration details of the second service.
+5. Add another rule with the configuration details of the second service.
-5. Choose **Create**.
+6. Choose **Create**.

 #### **kubectl**
-To expose multiple services on different paths, create an APIRule CR and define each of your services on separate **spec.rules** level.
+Replace the placeholders and run the following command:

   ```bash
   cat <<EOF | kubectl apply -f -